theaquamarine/windows-powershell-docs/docset/windows/storage/unregister-storagesubsystem.md

 ```

 ## DESCRIPTION
-The **Unregister-StorageSubsystem** cmdlet disconnects storage management in Windows Server® 2012 R2 from storage subsystems on a remote computer or remote cluster.
+The **Unregister-StorageSubsystem** cmdlet disconnects storage management in Windows Server??
+2012 R2 from storage subsystems on a remote computer or remote cluster.
 When you disconnect from a storage subsystem, you cannot use the management node to remotely manage the storage subsystem.

 ## EXAMPLES